It’s true, runners are notoriously lazy asses.

 Glute Activation Exercises

-As with every single PT move I share the key is to work these in to your running routine.
+How do you activate your glutes?
+By including a number of gluten strengthening exercises in your workouts.
+As with every single physical therapy move I share the key is to work these in to your existing running routine.

 Clam shells (forward and reverse)